 - Your chickens’ first eggs will be pretty pathetic!
 They’ll be small, shells will be weak and some won’t even have shells at all.
 Don’t worry!
 This is not a sign of sickness.

 - Your chickens will lose and re-grow their feathers once a year.
-This is called "molting" and is perfectly normal.
-They won't lay eggs during this time.
+This is called “molting” and is perfectly normal.
+They won’t lay eggs during this time.
 (For more on this, see the page on caring for chickens over a year old.)

 - A tiny speck of blood in an egg.
 This is normal.
 Don’t worry about it.
 If it becomes frequent, or if there is a significant amount of blood, that’s another story.